Want Change In Education? Look Beyond The Usual Suspects (Like Finland)

 Identifying great ideas is one thing, but getting them to spread is another.
 It requires overcoming a silo effect, says Saku Tuominen, the Finnish innovation expert who is the creative director of HundrED.

 "If you think of a teacher in Helsinki, New York, New Delhi, Stockholm, Buenos Aires, they haven't got the faintest idea what is happening in another city on the classroom level," he says.
-In fact, they often don't even know much about the teacher down the hall is doing.
+In fact, they often don't even know much about what the teacher down the hall is doing.

-One theme he's identified among the innovations highlighted so far has to do with exactly that problem; thinking about new ways for teachers to collaborate and co-teach.
+One theme he's identified among the innovations highlighted so far has to do with exactly that problem: thinking about new ways for teachers to collaborate and co-teach.
 Other professions are increasingly evolving in a collaborative direction, he notes; why not teaching?

-His nonprofit offers free support in PR and consulting to educators with ideas worth sharing, and helps identify schools that want to adopt the ideas.
+His nonprofit offers free support in PR and consulting to educators with ideas worth sharing, and it helps identify schools that want to adopt the ideas.
 "We're moving to a global world and it's time to make education global as well."